Providing breeding stock for small and large farms.

 - Run well along side cattle or horses for diversification.

-What we have available FOR SALE right now.
+What we have available for sale right now:

-$250 each or $210 if you want all 15.
+$325 each individually, or $295 if you want all 19.

 Information and tips on raising goats and sheep on our YouTube channel